dhoerl/PhotoScrollerNetwork/README.txt

 RECENT CHANGES:

+v2.2B:
+- Insure your PhotoViewController's scrollViewDidScroll: method delays sending tilePages, or you will get infrequent crashes!
+- Changed TiledImageBuilder's initialization methods to use the targetted view size, not the number of levels (you can revert back if you want via an ifdef).
+See the notes in the interface file on how this works, and why this was an improvement for users of this class.
+- Static images now properly deal with JPEG image file orientation (incremental in process).

 v2.1B:
 - grab and expose the CGImageSource "properties" dictionary for ALL images regardless of decoder (a property on TiledImageBuilder)
 - above in preparation for added "orientation" correction